MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

     }
 }
 ```

 You will notice a few things.
-The C# compiler allows some syntactic sugar allowing the user to omit the generic type parameter when the compiler is able to determine the type from the type of the arguments provided.
-In this case, the call SetValue method is defined as
+The C# compiler allows for some syntactic sugar, so that the user can omit the generic **type** parameter when the compiler can determine the type from the type of the arguments that are provided.
+In this case, the call to the **SetValue** method is defined as shown in the following example.

 ```cs
 Entity Entity.SetValue<T>(string fieldName, T val);
 ```

-When the compiler sees a call
+For example, the compiler sees the following call.

 ```cs
 genericEntitySurface.SetValue("Name", "Surface");
 ```

-is sees that the type of T is string based on the type of the string literal.
-To make things clearer, we could have written
+In this case, the compiler determines that the type of **T** is **string**, based on the type of the string literal.
+To make things clearer, we could have written the code like this.

 ```cs
 genericEntitySurface.SetValue<string>("Name", "Surface");
 ```

-Similar considerations are in place for the TryGetValue calls.
-The conclusion is that the type of the field must be known at compile time, either by providing a generic type argument (either implicitly or explicitly) or by providing a System.Type instance.
+Similar considerations are in place for the **TryGetValue** calls.
+The conclusion is that the type of the field must be known at compile time, either because  a generic **type** argument is provided (either implicitly or explicitly) or because a **System.Type** instance is provided.